 What Is A Facial?

 Due to the precision and experience required, extractions should be avoided at all costs.
-Chemical peels are also not wise to attempt on your own as they can cause pigment irregularities and even scar your skin permanently when they are misused.
-Even without these more advanced treatments, you can give yourself an hour of skin pampering that will reset your skin.
-Although nothing will replace the expertise and experience of a professional treatment, an at-home facial can maintain the health of your skin until your next opportunity to visit your esthetician.
+Professional-level chemical peels are also not wise to attempt on your own as they can cause pigment irregularities and even scar your skin permanently when they are misused.
+Even without these more advanced spa treatments, you can give yourself an hour of skin pampering that will reset your skin.
+Although nothing will replace the expertise and experience of a professional treatment, an at-home facial by yourself can maintain the health of your skin until your next opportunity to visit your esthetician.
 If you do want a professional facial peel, we recommend learning more information at your nearest Eminence Organics Spa Partner.

 Why Give Yourself A Facial At Home?

-How To Give Yourself A Facial At Home
+Facial Steps At Home

 Here is your step-by-step guide for giving yourself a quality facial: